AGTTeam/AGTTSite/content/game/bake/en.md

 ## Get the translation
 ::

+## About the game
+Based on the hit light novel/anime series of the same name, Bakemonogatari Portable is a game so true to its unique source material, the developers had to invent a new genre.
+In this “crazy mad delusional drama”, words become weapons in fast-paced dialogue battles.

+The story mode follows the ordeals of Koyomi Araragi, a high school boy turned vampire and back again.
+Trouble soon gets a taste for him, as he encounters a cast of quirky characters with mysterious disorders that blur the lines between the supernatural and psychological.

 ## Notes
 **Slow Text Load:**
 The text may sometimes take a while to render for the first time, leading to empty menus/missing choices.
 This is an issue present in the original game, and is more apparent on hardware.